azimuttapp/azimutt/public/blog/explore-postgresql-internals/article.md

 ORDER BY table_schema, table_name, constraint_name
 ```

 The query is quite similar to the previous one but with the [pg_constraint](https://www.postgresql.org/docs/current/catalog-pg-constraint.html) table as primary source.
-What was hard was to figure out is I needed to exclude *unique* and *foreign key* constraints from this query as they need a more specific treatment.
+What was hard was to figure out if I needed to exclude *unique* and *foreign key* constraints from this query as they need a more specific treatment.
 But maybe you won't...

 Next stop is for *indexes*.
-PostgreSQL store every index in [pg_index](https://www.postgresql.org/docs/current/catalog-pg-index.html), this also include *uniques* and *primary keys*, as they are based on indexes:
+PostgreSQL stores every index in [pg_index](https://www.postgresql.org/docs/current/catalog-pg-index.html), this also includes *uniques* and *primary keys*, as they are based on indexes:

 ```sql
 -- fetch indexes & uniques